What is a Medical Charter Flight / Aero Medical?

-Any non-emergency flight where a patient is carried is regarded as a Medical Flight.
+Any non-emergency flight where a patient is carried is regarded as a medical charter flight.
+These are also known as aeromedical flights.
 There are many reasons to book a chartered flight for medical purposes (such as transporting a patient to an appointment) and using an aircraft provides a fast and stress-free method of travel.

 Some planes are specialist medical aircraft with medical equipment on board and staff trained in their use.
 In other cases, it may be a normal aircraft with or without medical staff on board.